Board of Directors

 Elections to the Board of Directors are held each May for the following session, which runs from August 16 through the following August 15.
 Listed below are the various positions and current members holding them.

-She is an active member of the Alaska Psychology Association, and her membership began as a graduate student (2008), holding the position of American Psychological Association of Graduate Students (APAGS) Representative.
-Later she was appointed to serve as the Diversity Delegate Liaison to APA Practice Leadership Conference (PLC) and Chairperson of the Diversity Committee.
-She represents Alaska on the Council of Representatives (2020-2022).
-She also currently serves on The American Psychology Association Finance Committee (2019-2021); She is the past chair for the Women’s Caucus and a Division 45 Fellow 2018-2019, Council of National Psychological Associations for the Advancement of Ethnic Minority Interest Leadership Development Institute.
-She is a Clinical Licensed Social Worker (LCSW) and earned her Master’s degree in Psychology and her Clinical / Community Ph.D. from the University of Alaska Anchorage (UAA).
+Dr. Taylor has been an active member of the Alaska Psychological Association since 2008, beginning as the APAGS (American Psychological Association of Graduate Students) Representative.
+She later served as Diversity Delegate Liaison to the APA Practice Leadership Conference and as Chair of the Diversity Committee.
+From 2020–2022, she represented Alaska on the APA Council of Representatives.
+She is also a past Chair of the Women’s Caucus and a Division 45 Fellow (2018–2019) through the Council of National Psychological Associations for the Advancement of Ethnic Minority Interest Leadership Development Institute.

 Marjorie Kyle, Psy.D., is a Psychologist working in the Integrated Disabilities Evaluation System/Medical Evaluation Board (IDES/MEB) at Fort Richardson, Alaska.
 Prior to becoming a Psychologist she worked as a teacher with infants and children with special needs.
 In addition to her education degrees, she holds a Master of Science degree in counseling psychology from Alaska Pacific University and a Doctor of Psychology degree from Our Lady of the Lake University in San Antonio, Texas.
 Marjorie completed a pre-doctoral Neuropsychology internship at the Richard and Pat Johnson’s Children’s Hospital St. Mary’s Medical Center West Palm Beach, Florida and a post-doctoral fellowship at Tripler Army Medical Center, HI in Pediatric/Child and Adolescent Psychology.